jtourkis/Semi-Conductor-Industry/README.md

 <!-- ROADMAP -->
 ## Roadmap
 Using the available data, we will attempt to answer 4 questions.
-1) Overview of the semi-conductor industry challenges.
+1) Overview of the semiconductor industry opportunities and challenges.

-2) Create production queuing model to approximate different production types.
+2) Create python production queuing model to approximate different production quantities based on capacity.

 3) Evaluate queuing model.